supercharge/docs/strings.md

 #### reverse
 - *added in version `1.15`*

-The `reverse` method reverses the order of the string:
+The `reverse` method reverses the character order of the string:

 ```js
 const reversed = Str('Hello')